North Dartmoor: Biology

 Bird species in this protected area include golden plover, dunlin, whinchat, wheatear and ring ouzel.

 Geology

 The underlying rock is granite and the soils are very acidic.
 Pollen recorded in the soils at Black Ridge Brook provide an important palynological record of past vegetation and tree cover.

 Land ownership

-Major landowners that own land within North Dartmoor SSSI are the Dutchy of Cornwall and the Ministry of Defence.
+Major landowners that own land within North Dartmoor SSSI are the Duchy of Cornwall and the Ministry of Defence.
 Part of the Dartmoor Training Area (military training) is within North Dartmoor SSSI.